What is a roles and responsibilities template?

 You should have a roles and responsibilities template ready to use when you want to create a new position or need to fill a current role.
 Thus, you can simply fill the template in without starting from scratch.

 Here is a roles and responsibilities template to get you started:

 Examples of roles and responsibility documents

 Here are a few examples of a filled-in roles and responsibilities template:

 Example 1: Customer service and sales manager

 Job description: The customer service and sales manager is responsible for creating a welcoming atmosphere for all customers.
-They will provide excellent customer service and assist customers with any inquiries they may have.
-Additionally, the customer service and sales manager will keep the storefront clean and orderly in order to maximize foot traffic and sales.
-Leading a team of sales associates will also be a large part of the customer service and sales manager’s job.
+They provide excellent customer service and assist customers with any inquiries they may have.
+Additionally, the customer service and sales manager keeps the storefront clean and orderly to maximize foot traffic and sales.
+Leading a team of sales associates is also a large part of the customer service and sales manager’s job.